Admitted vs. non-admitted insurance: What’s the difference?

 Admitted insurers

-Additionally, if the guaranty fund is dealing with multiple large liquidations simultaneously, the coverage it can offer may be further restricted.
-In these cases, policyholders often find themselves at a disadvantage, as the guaranty fund may not be able to cover their true loss amount — sometimes not even close to it.
-Moreover, payments from the fund can take a long time to process, leaving policyholders with very little support in obtaining their payments and potentially receiving much less coverage than they originally paid for.
+Additionally, the coverage guaranty fund can offer may be further restricted if the state is dealing with multiple large liquidations simultaneously.
+In these cases, policyholders often find themselves at a disadvantage, as the guaranty fund may be unable to cover their true loss amount — sometimes not even close to it.

 Non-admitted insurers

-Admitted vs. non-admitted insurance carrier: Which is better?
+Admitted vs. non-admitted insurance: Which is better?

 Generally speaking, there are two primary things to do when making this decision: